-- If you see a UXO, stop.
-Do not move closer.
+- If you see UXO, stop and do not move closer.

-- Keep a minimum of 1000 feet away from any UXO that is on fire.
+- Keep a minimum of 1000 feet away from areas on fire that contain suspected UXO.

-- Report discovery of a UXO to your immediate supervisor and/or dispatch.
+- Report discovery of UXO to your immediate supervisor and/or dispatch.

 Incident Management Situation Report (IMSR)